How We Develop Hospital, Medical and Dental Marketing Plans

 You can also scan and collect competitive advertising from local newspaper ads, direct mail, TV commercials, radio commercials, billboards or other media.
 When you pay more attention, you will also begin to notice any articles, publicity or other public relations exposure that your competitors may achieve in the media.

-If you don't live in the area where you practice, you can enlist the help of others who do live in the area of your practice.
+If you don’t live in the area where you work, you can enlist the help of others who do live in the area.
 This group may include employees, friends, relatives or even your patients (assuming they are unquestionably loyal to you).

 Often, this type of “in the field” sleuthing is the most effective way to gain competitive intelligence, especially from those competitors whose marketing is not advertising-based or visible in the media.
 You can – and should enlist a virtually army of “special agents” who are conditioned to have their ears to the ground for anything they hear or learn about your competitors.

 This group includes pharmaceutical detail reps, vendors, loyal patients, hospital staff, your employees, friends and relatives.
 You may be surprised at how much information is available to you if you know how to uncover it.

 When you ferret out valuable competitive research, you need to take advantage of what you learn.
 Success in business is about anticipation, planning and action.
 Business is not designed to be fair and 80% of the business will go to 20% of the players (The 80-20 Rule).
 The winners in that 20% group are able to anticipate, plan and take decisive action before their competitors even know what hit them.